Please ensure Javascript is enabled for purposes of website accessibility

 There are now 8 hangers and it serves as home base for over 150 aircraft.

-Our maintenance facility, located on the field, provides airframe and power-plant repair service for nearly all piston aircraft.
+Our maintenance facility with a very experienced team of mechanics is located at the field, providing airframe and power-plant repair service for nearly all piston aircraft.

 With each new project the airport continues to grow.
 Somerset Airport along with all past, present and future employees has made flight dreams come true and will continue to touch the lives of aviation enthusiasts for many years to come.